-Dr. Jessica Guzmán-Rea is the director of the Paul J. Burgett Intercultural Center (BIC) at the University of Rochester.
+Dr. Jessica Guzmán-Rea currently serves as Assistant Dean for Diversity and Director of the Paul J. Burgett Intercultural Center (BIC) at the University of Rochester.
 The BIC promotes cultural awareness and engagement, educates on issues of identity, culture, and diversity, and provide avenues for intersection and opportunities for collaboration.
 In addition, she responds to the bias-related incident reports where she contacts the individuals involved in the report, coordinates a response with an executive team, and communicates with the University community (when appropriate).
-Dr. Guzmán-Rea also chairs the College Diversity Roundtable (CDR), which is a student-centered task force where campus climate and quality of life issues and/or concerns can be voiced, heard, and acted upon, especially those affecting racial, ethnic and cultural groups on campus.
-The CDR is also a focal point for diversity discussions, initiatives and best practices.
+Dr. Guzmán-Rea also chairs the College Diversity Roundtable (CDR), which is a student-centered task force where campus climate and quality of life issues and/or concerns can be voiced, heard, and acted upon, especially those affecting racial, ethnic, and cultural groups on campus.
+The CDR is also a focal point for diversity discussions, initiatives, and best practices.

-Dr. Guzmán-Rea obtained her Doctorate of Education in Higher Education from the Warner School of Education at the University of Rochester and is a Licensed Master Social Worker.
-Dr. Guzmán-Rea
+Dr. Guzmán-Rea obtained her Doctor of Education in Higher Education from the Warner School of Education at the University of Rochester and is a Licensed Master Social Worker.
+Dr. Guzmán-Rea receive